ybpsa/ybpsa/README.md

 # Hi, I'm Yashin Parsard 👋

-### Software engineer bridging industrial systems and modern cloud platforms
+### Software engineer building reliable, data-driven systems across industries

-I build software that connects the plant floor to the business.
-With [X]+ years across manufacturing IT and enterprise development, I integrate MES, historians, LIMS and SCADA with modern .NET, Azure and data platforms, turning raw process data into systems and insights that people can act on.
+I design and build backend services, integrations and data platforms with .NET, Azure and modern databases.
+Much of my career has been in manufacturing, connecting plant-floor systems to the business.
+That work gave me skills that carry into any industry: modernising legacy systems, integrating platforms that were never designed to talk to each other, and building software where data accuracy, uptime and auditability matter.

 ---

 ## 🔧 What I do

-- **Industrial integration:** connecting MES, historians, LIMS, SAP and control systems into reliable, maintainable solutions.
 - **Backend and APIs:** designing RESTful and event-driven services in C# / ASP.NET Core, hosted on Azure.
+- **Systems integration:** connecting enterprise, legacy and operational systems into reliable, maintainable solutions.
 - **Data engineering:** building pipelines and optimising databases across SQL Server, Oracle, PostgreSQL and Snowflake.
 - **Legacy modernisation:** wrapping and migrating WCF/SOAP and older systems into modern, containerised APIs.
 - **Mobile:** building cross-platform apps with Flutter and Dart.